 This zucchini bread has the perfect balance of sweet and spice and a great crumb.
 It is easy to make and a great way to use up the summer harvest.
-Freeze some zucchini to bake bread this winter!
+You can even freeze some shredded zucchini in the summer to bake bread in the winter.

-This year he got a huge bag of seed potatoes and onion sets as well.
-He was also the grower of the squash I’ve been using all week for the zapple crisp, stir fry and sausage and veggie sheet pan dinner.
+This year, he got a huge bag of seed potatoes and onion sets as well.
+He was also the grower of the zucchini I’ve been using all week for the zapple crisp, stir fry, and sausage and veggie sheet pan dinner.

 It really was delicious.
 This recipe creates a really nice crumb and a great balance of sweet and spice.